natep-tech/DiscordAutoMod/README.md

 ## Discord Warnings list
 This uses Discord's built-in Insults & Slurs and Sexual Content lists.
-It only sends a warning log message to a moderator channel, but doesn not block the message from being sent in chat.
+It only sends a warning log message to a moderator channel, but does not block the message from being sent in chat.

 ![A screenshot of the Discord UI displaying the settings for the default Discord Warning list.](https://github.com/natep-tech/DiscordAutoMod/blob/022d9adb38ad0a10103073c95200f3a650f0b5d6/DiscordWarnings.png)